Biden, at first virtual event as presumptive nominee, says he's 'coming for' Kamala Harris

 “It’s sick, it’s troubling, it’s wrong -- and we’re going to fight back with everything we’ve got," Biden promised.

 At the virtual fundraiser earlier in the day, Harris appeared on video from Washington, blasting President Trump as a “complete failure” and, in an effusive introduction, asserting that Biden would be the right president at a time when people “need to have hope ... need to have faith.”
+(Harris, just last year, publicly accused Biden at a presidential debate of supporting what she suggested were racist school bussing policies.)

 BIDEN VP SEARCH COMES INTO FOCUS